pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

             Fig: The Cam Frame.
 Origin is at the camera. x-axis is into the paper.

+     -- Marker frame: This frame is attached to each AR marker.
+Origin lies at center of marker. z-axis comes out the marker plane. x and y-axis are aligned in marker plane.

+     -- Global (G): The origin of this frame lies somewhere near the centre of rectangle formed by 4 cameras.
+The global marker is placed here during the extrinsic calibration process.
+So, in that case the marker frame is same as global frame.

     A coodinate frame is defined by position of the origin and orientation of its x, y and z axis.